Program Description

 • Are comfortable in a multi-faith, multicultural setting and are respectful of all Jewish practices.

-• Are responsible, accountable and reliable; Value honest, respectful, and clear communication in a mature manner.
+• Are responsible, accountable and reliable.
+Value honest, respectful, and clear communication in a mature manner.

 If this sounds like it may be a right match for you, we would be glad to hear from you and connect further!

-Applications will be accepted until Febuary 15th, and we recommend submitting applications early, as there are a limited number spaces available.
+Applications will be accepted until Febuary 3rd, and we recommend submitting applications early, as there are a limited number spaces available.
 Once received, Mahaz administration will be in touch with potential candidates to schedule an interview.
 An additional follow-up interview may be scheduled if necessary.

 Testimonials